jkclark/Selfie-Gif-Creator/README.md

 There shouldn't be too much "local" setup, since there is a Github Codespace set up for this project.

+In order to run `bin/update_ecr_and_lambda.sh`, the AWS CLI needs to be authenticated.
+Not yet sure how something like that is saved in the Codespace.

 ### Run locally

 1. Build the Docker image: `docker build --platform linux/amd64 -t smm-dev:latest .`